yourcousinbob/UQ-Pool/clientside/sso/ssh_login_readme.md

 # SHORTID   NAME               SUBNET            GATEWAY        FABRIC  VLAN  PUBLIC
 # ab964f41  My-Fabric-Network  192.168.128.0/22  192.168.128.1  true    2     false
 # b10a8f1c  zones              -                 -              -       -     true

-# The zone should be fabric and allowed for public access to the website.
+# The zone should be zones and allowed for public access to the website.

 # Meta tags for installation of webproject services
 services=php mysql nodejs etc...